-The offering Issuer LegalApp Holdings, Inc. Common stock offered by us shares.
-Common stock to be outstanding immediately after this offering shares (or shares, if the underwriters exercise their option to purchase additional shares of common stock in full).
-Option to purchase additional shares of common stock We have granted the underwriters an option to purchase up to additional shares at the initial public offering price, less underwriting discounts and commissions.
-Use of Proceeds We estimate that our net proceeds from the sale of the common stock by us in this offering will be approximately \$ (or approximately \$ if the underwriters exercise their option to purchase additional shares of common stock in full), assuming an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each \$1.00 increase (decrease) in the assumed initial public offering price would increase (decrease) our net proceeds by approximately \$ We intend to use the net proceeds we receive from this offering for general corporate purposes, including to repay certain amounts outstanding under our credit facility and for acquisitions and other strategic transactions.
+shares (or shares, if the underwriters exercise their option to purchase additional shares of common stock in full).

+We have granted the underwriters an option to purchase up to additional shares at the initial public offering price, less underwriting discounts and commissions.

+We estimate that our net proceeds from the sale of the common stock by us in this offering will be approximately \$ (or approximately \$ if the underwriters exercise their option to purchase additional shares of common stock in full), assuming an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price would increase (decrease) our net proceeds by approximately \$

+We intend to use the net proceeds we receive from this offering for general corporate purposes, including to repay certain amounts outstanding under our credit facility and for acquisitions and other strategic transactions.
 Because we expect to use the net proceeds from this offering for general corporate purposes, our management will have broad discretion over the use of the net proceeds from this offering.

 See the section titled "Use of Proceeds" for additional information.

 Voting Each share of our common stock will entitle its holder to one vote on all matters to be voted on by stockholders generally.
-Upon the completion of this offering, investors purchasing common stock in this offering will own approximately % of our common stock and will have approximately % of the voting power in LegalApp Holdings, Inc. (or approximately % and %, respectively, if the underwriters exercise their option to purchase additional shares of common stock in full).
+Upon the completion of this offering, investors purchasing common stock in this offering will own approximately common stock and will have approximately % of the voting power in Intapp, Inc. (or approximately % and %, respectively, if the underwriters exercise their option to purchase additional shares of common stock in full).
 Dividends We do not currently anticipate paying dividends on our common stock.
 Any declaration and payment of future dividends to holders of our common stock will be at the sole discretion of our board of directors and will depend on many factors, including our financial condition, earnings, capital requirements, level of indebtedness, statutory, and contractual restrictions applicable to the payment of dividends and other considerations that our board of directors deems relevant.
 Because we are a holding company and have no direct operations, we will only be able to pay dividends from our available cash on hand and any funds we receive from our subsidiaries.
 Certain of our debt agreements limit the ability of certain of our subsidiaries to pay dividends.
 In addition, Delaware law may impose requirements that may restrict our ability to pay dividends.
 See "Dividend Policy."
 Stockholders' Agreement Following the completion of this offering, we will have a stockholders' agreement with Temasek and Great Hill that will provide certain rights to Temasek and Great Hill.
 See "Certain Relationships and Related Party Transactions-Stockholders' Agreement."
-Proposed Nasdaq Global Market Symbol и n Risk Factors See "Risk Factors" for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+"INTA" Proposed Nasdaq Global Market Symbol See "Risk Factors" for a discussion of factors you should Risk Factors carefully consider before deciding to invest in our common stock.
+20

-The number of shares of our common stock to be outstanding immediately after this offering is based on shares of common stock outstanding as of , 2020 (after giving effect to the conversion of all shares of convertible preferred stock outstanding as of , shares of common stock) and excludes:
+The number of shares of our common stock to be outstanding immediately after this offering is based on shares of common stock outstanding as of , 2020 (after giving effect to the conversion of all shares of convertible preferred stock outstanding as of , 2020 into shares of common stock) and excludes: